 What do red and confused flour beetles eat?

-Red flour beetles and confused flour beetles both feed on a variety of things including: flour (especially if it has a high moisture content), cereals, peas, beans, shelled nuts, chocolate, spices, dried fruits, dried herbs and spices, drugs, insects, and items that are on display at museums.
+Red flour beetles and confused flour beetles both feed on a variety of things including flour (especially if it has a high moisture content), cereals, peas, beans, shelled nuts, chocolate, spices, dried fruits, dried herbs and spices, drugs, insects, and items that are on display at museums.

 DIY red and confused flour beetle prevention and control tips

 To prevent a red flour beetle or confused flour beetle infestation in your home’s kitchen or pantry you should always check food products that you are purchasing for holes or rips in the packaging.
-When you get items home from the store, it is a good idea to remove them from their original packaging and place items into plastic or glass containers that have tight fitting lids.
-Routinely clean out the pantry to get rid of expired items and to clean up crumbs and spills.
-To help prevent the beetles from entering your home on their own, caulk gaps around windows and doors and change white outdoor light to yellow or sodium vapor lights that are less attractive to insects.
+When you get items home from the store, it is a good idea to remove them from their original packaging and place items into plastic or glass containers that have tight-fitting lids.
+Routinely clean out the pantry to get rid of expired items and clean up crumbs and spills.
+To help prevent the beetles from entering your home on their own, caulk gaps around windows and doors and change white outdoor lights to yellow or sodium vapor lights that are less attractive to insects.

 Professional beetle control

 The pest control professionals at Quik-Kill Pest Eliminators have the training, skill, and equipment needed to safely eliminate these pantry pests from your home or business.
 Contact us today to learn more about our residential pest control and commercial solutions.